guptashruti246/aws-projects/vpc-private-subnets-nat/README.md

 Successfully built a secure, scalable AWS architecture that demonstrates:

-- Real-world networking design (public/private subnet isolation)
+- Public/private subnet isolation
-- Secure access control using Bastion Host
+- Secure SSH access using Bastion Host
-- Load-balanced Python application deployment using ALB
+- Load-balanced Python application using ALB
 - Proper traffic routing using Target Groups

 This project represents a production-style AWS architecture suitable for DevOps and Cloud Engineering roles.

----